The Protomen (album)

 The Protomen, colloquially referred to by fans in retrospect as Act I, is the debut album release by indie rock band The Protomen.
 It is a rock opera loosely based on the Mega Man video game series, and the first volume of a planned trilogy of albums on this theme.
 The follow-up, Act II: The Father of Death, a prequel to The Protomen, was released on September 8, 2009.
+While the plot of the album is adapted from the Mega Man games, it takes substantial liberties with the original storyline, functioning as a dystopic reworking of the games' narrative.

 Plot summary

-While the plot of the album is adapted from the Mega Man games, it takes substantial liberties with the original storyline, functioning as a dystopic reworking of the games' narrative.